ChuanMeng/DukeNet/README.md

  "t_acc": 92.11,
  "s_acc": 30.03}
  ```

-If you get the results in the setting of multiple golden references, run:
+If you want to get the results in the setting of multiple golden references, run:
 ```
 python DukeNet/CumulativeTrainer.py

 Holl-E (multiple golden references)
 {"F1": 37.31,
  "BLEU-1": 40.36,
  "BLEU-2": 30.78,